sthoman/firstPrice/README.md

 # firstPrice

-First price sealed bid auctions on the ethereum blockchain
+First price sealed bid auctions on the ethereum blockchain (WIP).

 ## Abstract

-This project, for Lighthouse Labs' October 2018 blockchain cohort, is primarily an exploration of using the Ethereum blockchain to securely compute the winning bid amongst bidders in a sealed auction; that is, where participants are not aware of eachothers' bid amounts until after the auction is over.
+This project, for Lighthouse Labs' October 2018 blockchain cohort, is primarily an exploration of using the Ethereum blockchain to securely compute the winning bid amongst bidders in a sealed auction; that is, where participants are not aware of each others' bid amounts until after the auction is over.

 ## Commitment Scheme